New Hampshire

 Processor Requirements

-Under RSA 507-H:7, processors (entities that handle data on behalf of controllers) must enter binding contracts that specify:
+Under RSA 507-H:7, entities that process personal data on behalf of controllers (called "processors") must enter binding contracts that specify:

-- Data deletion or return at the end of the service relationship
+- Obligations to delete or return data at the end of the service relationship

-If a processor begins making independent decisions about data purposes and means, it becomes a controller and is subject to the full requirements of the law.
+A processor that begins making independent decisions about data processing purposes or means becomes a controller and takes on the full obligations of a controller.

 Data Protection Assessments

-Under RSA 507-H:8, controllers must conduct data protection assessments for processing activities that present a heightened risk of harm.
-These include:
+RSA 507-H:8 requires controllers to conduct data protection assessments before engaging in processing activities that present a heightened risk of harm to consumers, including:

 - Processing for targeted advertising